The Mother

 The Mother left her body on November 17, 1973.

-The 17-volume Collected Works of The Mother are available for download on Sri Aurobindo Ashram’s website.
+The 17-volume Collected Works of The Mother are available for download from Sri Aurobindo Ashram’s website.